 - A. General Inflation General Inflation is assumed to be 2.50% per year. - B. Discount/Crediting Rates - 1.
 System-wide Investment Return Assumption: 6.75% per year, compounded annually, composed of an assumed 2.50% inflation rate and a 4.25% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses.
 This is the discount rate used to value the liabilities of the individual employers. - 2.
-For the Supplemental Death Benefits Fund, the rate is 4.25% per year, compounded annually, and derived as a blend of 5.00% for the portion of the benefits financed by advance funding contributions and a short-term interest rate for the portion of the benefits financed by current contributions. - 3.
-Assumed discount/crediting rate for Supplemental Disability Benefits Fund and individual employee accounts: an annual rate of 5.00% for (1) accumulating prior service credit and updated service credit after the valuation date, (2) accumulating the employee current service balances, (3) determining the amount of the monthly benefit at future dates of retirement or disability, and (4) calculating the actuarial liability of the system-wide Supplemental Disability Benefits Fund.

-- C. Overall Payroll Growth 3.00% per year, which is used to calculate the contribution rates for the retirement plan of each participating city as a level percentage of payroll.
+Assumed discount/crediting rate for Supplemental Disability Benefits Fund and individual employee accounts: an annual rate of 5.00% for (1) accumulating prior service credit and updated service credit after the valuation date, (2) accumulating the employee current service balances, (3) determining the amount of the monthly benefit at future dates of retirement or disability, and (4) calculating the actuarial liability of the system-wide Supplemental Disability Benefits Fund. - C. Overall Payroll Growth 3.00% per year, which is used to calculate the contribution rates for the retirement plan of each participating city as a level percentage of payroll.
 This represents the expected increase in total payroll.
 This increase rate is solely due to the effect of wage inflation on salaries, with no allowance for future membership growth.
-However, for cities with a decrease in the number of contributing members from 2005 to 2014, the payroll growth is decreased by half the annual percentage decrease in the count capped at a 1.0% decrease per year and rounded down to the nearest 0.1%. - D. Individual Salary Increases -
+However, for cities with a decrease in the number of contributing members from 2005 to 2014, the payroll growth is decreased by half the annual percentage decrease in the count capped at a 1.0% decrease per year and rounded down to the nearest 0.1%.

+D. Individual Salary Increases -